 Stages of Nerve Healing:

-- Remodeling: The nerve establishes connections with target tissues.
+- Remodeling: Re-establishing functional connections with target tissues.

 Typical Healing Times: